hcpty/big-and-fast-and-available/README.md

 # Readme
-A summary of approaches to building bigger, faster and more reliable systems.
+A summary of approaches to building big, reliable and fast systems.

 ### Bigger, Faster and More Reliable

-- Make It Bigger
+- Make It Big
   - Partitioned Instead Of Unpartitioned

-- Make It More Reliable
+- Make It Reliable
   - Redundant Instead Of Non-Redundant

-- Make It Faster
+- Make It Fast
   - Cached Instead Of Uncached
   - Buffered Instead Of Unbuffered
   - Indexed Instead Of Unindexed